-School’s almost out.
-The humidity is on its way.
+School’s almost out and there are tons of things to do this Summer in Atlanta.
 It’s time to get ready for summer, y’all!

 Looking for something to get you and your kids out of the house and into fun?!
-Here are 67+ things to do in Atlanta with kids this summer.
+Here are 67+ things to do this summer in Atlanta Georgia with kids.
 Did we capture your must-do summer activity?
 If not, let us know!

-Atlanta Ice Cream Festival – (Virtual in July 2021.)
-This fun event at Piedmont Park includes a variety of health and wellness agencies, fitness routines, and much for the entire family.
+Atlanta Ice Cream Festival – This fun event at Piedmont Park includes a variety of health and wellness agencies, fitness routines, and much for the entire family.
 Of course, the feature is ICE CREAM!

 Backyard Camping – Camping is always a fun option for families.
 Read this article to find the Best Campgrounds in North Georgia, or just campout in your own backyard!

 Beach at Don Carter – Spend the afternoon at Georgia’s newest park, taking in the beach, nature trails, and playgrounds.
-If you’re looking for a siesta, this is a wonderful place for a cottage stay on the lake.
+If you’re looking for a siesta, this is a beautiful place for a cottage to stay on the lake.

 Bike Ride Beltline Tour – As a kid, a bike gave you freedom.
 I’m not sure my children feel the same way, but it’s still fun to hop on the Atlanta Beltline and see where it takes you.

 Blairsville – explore for FREE – The mountains are cooler in the summer, and there are super waterfalls and fun adventures for families, all for FREE.

 Blueberry Picking – Spring is for strawberries, but summer is for blueberries.
 My favorite fruit.
 Take the kids to a pick-your-own farm.
 Bring them home and make pies, jelly, ice cream.or just eat them as-is.
 Yum!